Commercial Real Estate Loan Rates 2021

 Fees and Other Costs

-While interest rates often play a primary factor in determining the affordability of any loan product, fees and additional costs can also have a significant impact on your total costs.
+While commercial mortgage interest rates often play a primary factor in determining the affordability of any loan product, fees and additional costs can also have a significant impact on your total costs.

 Before taking out a commercial real estate loan, be sure to take note of additional fees, with the following being the most common: